If You Give Your Child Up for Adoption, Can You Still Have Contact with Them?

 “If you give your baby up for adoption, can you see it again?”

 You may be surprised to learn that the answer to all of these questions is yes.

 Many women inexperienced with the process of adoption wonder about what happens after they place their child with an adoptive family, so questions about post-adoption contact are common.
 After all, many people still think of an outdated version of secretive, closed adoptions — in which a mother and her child share no contact or information after the adoption is complete.

 Often, prospective birth mothers ask, “When you give your babies up for adoption, are you allowed to see them?”
-Not only are you allowed to see children you place for adoption, but this post-adoption contact is encouraged by adoption professionals.
-Having a relationship with your child and their adoptive parents helps your child develop a strong, positive identity as an adoptee and will be integral in answering any questions they have growing up.
+Not only are you allowed to see the child you place for adoption, but this post-adoption contact is encouraged by adoption professionals.
+Having a relationship with your child and their adoptive parents can help your child develop a strong, positive identity as an adoptee and will answer any questions they have grown up.

 At its most general, open adoption is any adoption in which a birth mother and her child’s adoptive parents share contact.
 Open adoption contact can occur before, during and after the adoption process, and the type of contact shared is always determined by the preferences of the mother placing her child for adoption.
 What kind of open adoption you want will be determined in your adoption plan, which your adoption specialist will always help you create.

 As you create your open adoption plan, you will determine what kind of contact you want.
 This can include:

 - Pictures and letters mediated by your adoption specialist

 - Emails and text messages

 Choosing an open adoption led Randi to Matthew and Katheryn.
 The three of them made an immediate connection.